github/site-policy/Policies/github-terms-of-service.md

    <TD VALIGN="TOP">
      <details><summary open="false">:collapsible:</summary><BR>

-Example of obligation directly imposed upon you in this Agreement:
+Example of obligation directly imposed upon you in this Agreement, and so where &dagger; has been used:

 - A valid email address is required to complete the signup process (which is explicitly specified in Agreement).

-Example of possible obligation that is not directly imposed upon you in this Agreement:
+Example of possible obligation that is not directly imposed upon you in this Agreement, and hence where &dagger; has **not** been used:
 - You believe you are obligated to backup some of your GitHub content because of GitHub’s liability limitation in the Agreement.
 The Agreement doesn’t specify that you need to do this, but you have inferred that such an obligation exists (in an indirect way).

      </details>